scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

    ```
    * Note:
        * The Docker Network `minikube` was created by the `minikube start --driver=docker` command that we ran in Step 2.
-       * You need to specify the Cassandra version (tag) that the Scalar DB that is used in Scalar DL supports.
+       * Scalar DL uses Scalar DB in its internal.
+You need to specify the Scalar DB-supported Cassandra version (tag).
            * You can see the Scalar DB version of Scalar DL from the [build.gradle](https://github.com/scalar-labs/scalar/blob/master/build.gradle) file (see the value of `scalarDbVersion`).
            * Also, you can see the Scalar DB-supported Cassandra versions (tag) in [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/scalardb-supported-databases.md).